What is a canker sore?

 - Carefully brush your teeth so you don't touch the sore with the toothbrush bristles.

 - Rinse your mouth with salt water.
-To make a salt water rinse, dissolve 1 tsp (5 g) of salt in 1 cup (240 mL) of water.
+To make a saltwater rinse, dissolve 1 tsp (5 mL) of salt in 1 cup (240 mL) of water.

 - Buy an over-the-counter numbing medicine, such as Anbesol or Orabase, to put on your canker sores.
 Use a cotton swab to apply the medicine.
 Put it on your sores 3 to 4 times a day.
 Ask your doctor before using mouth-numbing medicine for children of any age.
 The U.S. Food and Drug Administration (FDA) warns that some of these can be dangerous.